j3rk0/NumpySLlib/README.md

 #### SVM

 Support vector machines are the most used linear predictors.
-I implemented both linear svm, using standard gradient descebd, both kernel svm, using dual gradient descend for the training.
+I implemented both linear and kernel svm. for the trained i used standard gradient descend for linear and dual gradient descend for kernel.
-Internally, if more then 2 class are provided, the SVM use a use one-vs-rest multiclass approach.
+Internally, if more then 2 class are provided, the SVM use a use one-vs-rest approach.
-A lot of different kernels ar shipped: linear, rbf, gaussian, polynomial, gaussian, exponentioal, laplacian, anova and sigmoid
+A lot of different kernels ar shipped:

+linear, rbf, gaussian, polynomial, gaussian, exponentioal, laplacian, anova and sigmoid

 parameters for constructor are: